thomasJones8/rubiks-cube-simulator/README.md

 # Rubik's Cube Simulator

-A 3D Rubik's Cube simulator written in C, supporting arbitrary N x N x N grid sizes.
+A 3D Rubik's Cube simulator written in C, supporting N x N x N grid sizes.

 The program utilizes complex 3D array transformations to accurately model multi-layer rotations.
 It features a custom text-based command parser (based on a context-free grammar) to process rotational operations in real-time.
 Built with a strong focus on memory safety and strict compiler standards.

-*Note: For the detailed, original academic requirements and strict evaluation rules (in Polish), see [PROJEKT.md](PROJEKT.md).*
+*Note: For the detailed, original academic requirements and strict evaluation rules (in Polish), see [SPECIFICATION_PL.md](SPECIFICATION_PL.md).*

 ### Tech Stack
 * **Language:** C (C17 standard)